2017 Komen Greater New York City Race for the Cure

 When you register, select "no" when asked whether you want to receive a fundraising reward.
 This will help Komen Greater NYC save on the costs associated with them.

-If for any reason you can't make the Race, you can still help run breast cancer out of town by signing up for Sleep In for the Cure.
+If for any reason you can't make the Race, you can still help run breast cancer out of town by signing up as a Virtual Participant.
 You will receive a Race t-shirt and special bib by mail.
 You can join a team and fundraise as if you were at the Race.
-If you fundraise, you will be eligible for fundraising rewards.
+If you opt-in, you will be eligible for fundraising rewards.

 Why should I fundraise for Komen Greater NYC?